TURTLE: A C library for an optimistic stepping through a topography: Introduction

 if $s \geq \lambda$ then $s$ := $\lambda$ else if next then volume := next else volume := volume_at($\vec{r}$) end end

 $\vec{r}$ := $\vec{r} + s \vec{u}$ $\ldots$ end end \end{pseudocode}

-A HEPMC transport engine navigates through the geometry using the pseudocode functions: \ips{volume_at} and \ips{distance_to}.
+A MC transport engine navigates through the geometry using the pseudocode functions: \ips{volume_at} and \ips{distance_to}.
 The former function returns a reference to the volume at a given position, $\vec{r}$.
-The later one provides the distance to the closest boundary surface, along a direction, $\vec{u}$, if specified.
+The latter one provides the distance to the closest boundary surface, along a direction, $\vec{u}$.
 When volumes are explicitly connected, the next volume can also be returned.
-Some Monte-Carlo engines, like MCNP\,\cite{MCNP:5,MCNPX,MCNP:6.2}, enforce this when defining the geometry.
+Some Monte~Carlo engines, like MCNP\,\cite{MCNP:5,MCNPX,MCNP:6.2}, enforce this when defining the geometry.
 Otherwise the next volume must be found using the \ips{volume_at} function.
 Note that an underestimate for the distance to the next volume can be returned instead of the exact one.
 The pseudocode expects a reference to the current volume to be returned in this case.
-Underestimates, independent of the particle direction, are fast to compute for usual geometric shapes: cube, sphere, $\ldots$ In the case where the Monte-Carlo navigation is limited by the physics, $\lambda < s$ for most steps, then using underestimates speeds up the navigation.
-This strategy is used by the Geant4\,\cite{Geant4:2003,Geant4:2006, Geant4:2016} generic HEPMC package.
-Geant4 is a popular Monte-Carlo engine for particle physics.
+Underestimates, independent of the particle direction, can be significantly faster to compute even for usual geometric shapes: cube, sphere, $\ldots$ In the case where the Monte~Carlo navigation is limited by the physics, $\lambda < s$ for most steps, then using underestimates may speed up the navigation.
+This strategy is used by the Geant4\,\cite{Geant4:2003,Geant4:2006, Geant4:2016} multi-purpose MC package.
+Geant4 is a popular Monte~Carlo engine for particle physics.
 It was originally designed for modelling the interactions of high energy particles within particle physics detectors.
-The Geant4 engine is flexible though, and there have been many other applications, e.g. in medical physics or for space radiation studies.
-We illustrate the following discussion with several concrete references to Geant4.
+The Geant4 engine is flexible though, and there have been many other applications, e.g.~in medical physics or for space radiation studies.